VagishVela/wtpython/README.md

 `wtpython` is styled using [Rich](https://rich.readthedocs.io/en/stable/) and the interface is developed using [Textual](https://github.com/willmcgugan/textual).

+Like what you see?
+Feel free to share `#wtpython` on social media!

 ## Installation

 This project is hosted on [pypi](https://pypi.org/project/wtpython/), allowing you to install it with pip.